rjspencer/docs/api_v1.md

 ## /users
 `[POST]`
-Creates a new user on StageBloc
+Creates a new user on StageBloc.

 ### POST Parameters